y3owk1n/undo-glow.nvim/README.md

 ### Commands

+> [!note]
+> These are more like a library of functions that built by me.
+You can easily copy and paste and add your own logic, like integrate with your existing plugins.

 Each builtin commands takes in optional `opts` take allows to configure **color** and **animation** type per command.
 And the opts type as below:

 > [!note]